johnlee4/CoCoCoNet/README.md

 ## Generating the results

 Once your genes have been properly loaded, the "Generate Results" and "Clear Results" options will appear.
 Selecting "Generate Results" will display the network, the distribution of Co-expression values, and a sliding threshold bar that allows the user to filter the network to include only connections greater than this threshold.
 The user also has the option to highlight genes along with their direct connections or highlight genes with specified enriched GO terms.
-Using the example setting of "Top Co-expressed Yeast Genes" and selecting genes with GO term "translation initiation" gives the folowwing network.
+Using the example setting of "Highly Co-expressed Yeast Genes" and selecting genes with GO term "translation initiation" gives the folowwing network.
 ![yeast](https://github.com/johnlee4/CoCoCoNet/blob/master/figures/yeast.png)